IntersectMBO/plutus/docs/raml/README.md

 produces good predictions for the version using higher-order
 functions: see xxx and yyy.
 I don't know what to make of this.

-#### Scott-endcoded Peano numbers
+#### Scott-encoded Peano numbers

 I wasn't able to use the Scott encoding directly in RAML or OCaml, due to restrictions of the OCaml type system.
-It is possbile to use the Scott encoding using records in OCaml (see ttt), but RAML can't deal with this because it doesn't support records.
+It is possible to use the Scott encoding using records in OCaml (see ttt), but RAML can't deal with this because it doesn't support records.
 Other methods for embedding complicated System F types and terms are described in